- Time Period: Nazi Germany (Interwars Period, World War II)

 The material utilized was iron, because it symbolised defiance and reflected the spirit of the age.
 To finance the Prussian state army repulse the French occupation, the king implored wealthy Prussians to turn in their jewels in exchange for a men’s cast-iron ring or a ladies’ brooch, each bearing the legend “Gold I gave for iron” (Gold gab ich für Eisen).

 The Iron Cross was renewed in 1939 with the outbreak of World War II and with Adolf Hitler in his role as commander in chief of the German armed forces.
-A new grade of the series was introduced, the Knight’s Cross of the Iron Cross
+A new grade of the series was introduced, the Knight’s Cross of the Iron Cross.

 Over 7,000 awards were made during the course of the war.
 Analysis of the German Federal Archives revealed evidence for 7,161 officially bestowed recipients: 863 awards of the Oak Leaves to the Knight’s Cross, 147 Swords and 27 Diamonds awards.
-The Golden Oak Leaves to the Knight’s Cross was awarded only once, to Hans-Ulrich Rudela German ground-attack pilot, on 29 December 1944.
+The Golden Oak Leaves to the Knight’s Cross was awarded only once, to Hans-Ulrich Rudel, a German ground-attack pilot, on 29 December 1944.

-Find This Medal Online
+Find the Iron Cross Medal Online

 Further Reading About the Iron Cross